-Before you may register for a course that requires faculty permission, you must be sure that the instructor has contacted MCDB Graduate Coordinator [Mary Carr, carrmm@umich.edu] for an override.
-You must then go to Wolverine Access and register for the course.
+Before you can register for a course that requires faculty permission, you must contact the instructor and MCDB Graduate Coordinator [Mary Carr, carrmm@umich.edu] for an override.
+You can then go to Wolverine Access and register for the course.